 Introducing...
 Building a Customer Success Team Certified |Masters.

 By taking this course, you'll discover how to:

-🔧 Leverage technology and automation to streamline customer success operations and improve efficiency.
+🔧 Leverage technology and automation to streamline customer success ream and improve efficiency.

 🧑🎨 Sculpt out a strong CS function and learn for your business, including where CS slots into the client experience and why it’s an investment for the future.